Medical Schools in Florida: How to Get In (2025)

 Lake Erie College of Osteopathic Medicine Bradenton Campus

-Lake Erie College of Osteopathic Medicine is the largest medical school in the U.S. While its original campus is located in Erie, Pennsylvania, the demand for primary care physicians and the rapid population growth of Florida led LECOM to open a second campus in Bradenton (it has since opened two other campuses in Pennsylvania and New York).
-LECOM Bradenton exclusively offers a problem-based learning curriculum; students work through case-based study in self-directed, small groups.
-In the third and fourth years, students rotate at over 90 affiliated hospitals and clinics throughout the country.
+In the third and fourth years, LECOM Bradenton students complete their clinical rotations at a wide network of over 90 affiliated hospitals, clinics, and private practices across the country.
 That said, LECOM Bradenton has faced criticism for an inconsistent availability of high-quality rotation sites, particularly in the local area.
 Thus, some students must complete rotations in the Northeast or set up their own rotation sites.

 Nova Southeastern University Dr. Kiran C. Patel College of Allopathic Medicine